-Right-Click on the watchdog\thread in the Context panel and click the Protected Thread checkbox.
+Right-click on the watchdog\thread in the Context panel and click the Protected Thread checkbox.

-The context panel will respond by showing the word protected on the watchdog\thread line.
-In reality, the protected attribute is a special NightView-maintained thread attribute.
+The context panel responds by showing the word protected on the watchdog\thread line.
+The protected attribute is a special NightView-maintained thread attribute.

-The value of all NightView thread attributes are displayed in the thread list.
-Thread attributes can be useful by users.
+The values of all NightView thread attributes are displayed in the thread list.
+Thread attributes can be useful to you.
 See Thread Tags in the Concepts chapter of the Night-View User's Guide for more information.

-In the next few sections, we will be using breakpoints and other techniques that cause the process to stop.
+In the next few sections, we will use breakpoints and other techniques that cause the process to stop.